This is what happens to your phone battery when you use a fast charger

 Unless there's some technical flaw with your battery or charger electronics, however, using a fast charger won't do your phone's battery any long-term damage.

 Here's why.
 Fast-charging batteries work in two phases.
 The first phase applies a blast of voltage to the empty or nearly empty battery.
 This gives you that blazing charge of from 50 to 70% in the first 10, 15 or 30 minutes.
-That's because during the first phase of charging, batteries can absorb a charge quickly without major negative effects on the health of a battery.
+That's because during the first phase of charging, batteries can absorb a charge quickly without major negative effects on their long-term health.

-For instance, Samsung claims its 45-watt charger can go from zero to a 70% charge in half an hour.
-Apple said the fast charger that comes with its iPhone 11 Pro can hit a 50% charge in 30 minutes.
+For instance, Samsung promises its 45-watt charger can go from zero to a 70% charge in half an hour.
+Apple says the fast charger that comes with its iPhone 11 Pro can hit a 50% charge in 30 minutes.

 You know how it seems to take as long to fill up that last 20 or 30% of the battery as it does to charge the first 70 or 80%?
 That last part is the second charging phase, where phone-makers have to slow down and carefully manage the charging speed or else the charge process actually could damage the battery.